lukasgary03/f9t-device-testing/README.md

 python append.py 59702.unwrapped %outfile% 0 99999
 #repeat for each collected date that you want to be combined into the %outfile%

+Additional notes:
+add your actual dir you want file to be stored in to line 156 on the key.py before running for the first time